School of Music

 College of Performing and Visual Arts

 “A l’usage de ma sœur: The Plainchant Repertory of Saint-Cyr as Represented in F-Vm Mm.
-55,” in Chant and Culture.
-Edited by Barbara Swanson and Armin Karim (Canadian Institute of Medieval Music, 2014)
+55,” in Chant and Culture: Proceedings of the conference of the Gregorian Institute of Canada (Institute of Medieval Music, 2014);

-Jean Racine’s Cantiques spirituels: Musical Settings by Moreau, Lalande, Marchand, Bousset, and Duhalle.
-Recent Researches in the Music of the Baroque (A-R Editions, 2013)
+Jean Racine’s Cantiques spirituels: Musical Settings by Moreau, Lalande, Marchand, Bousset, and Duhalle (A-R Editions, 2012);

 “Fauxbourdon in the Seventeenth and Eighteenth Centuries: ‘Le secours d’une douce harmonie’” (Music and Letters, 2009);

 “Violons en basse as Musical Allegory” (Journal of Musicology, 2006);

 Petits motets from the Maison royale de Saint-Louis at Saint-Cyr (A-R Editions, 2001);

 “Performance traditions and motet writing at the Convent School at Saint-Cyr” (Early Music, 2001);